Frequently Asked Questions

 What is the most important safety information I should know about GEODON?

 GEODON is not approved for the treatment of patients with dementia-related psychosis.
-Elderly patients with a diagnosis of psychosis related to dementia treated with antipsychotics are at an increased risk of death when compared to patients who are treated with placebo (a sugar pill).
+Elderly patients with dementia-related psychosis (having lost touch with reality due to confusion and memory loss) treated with this type of medicine are at an increased risk of death, compared to sugar pill.

 GEODON is an effective drug to treat the symptoms of schizophrenia and the manic or mixed episodes of bipolar disorder.
 However, one potential side effect is that it may change the way the electrical current in your heart works more than some other drugs.
 The change is small and it is not known whether this will be harmful, but some other drugs that cause this kind of change have in rare cases caused dangerous heart rhythm abnormalities.
 Because of this, GEODON should be used only after your doctor has considered this risk for GEODON against the risks and benefits of other medications available for treating schizophrenia or bipolar manic and mixed episodes.